Optimal tests of the composite null hypothesis arising in mediation analysis: Minimax optimal test -values

 We can see that this cumulative distribution function does indeed dominate that of the uniform[0,1] distribution, and yet it is dominated by that of the $p$-value corresponding to the joint-significance test.
-Having defined a $p$-value corresponding to the extended minimax optimal test, one may use these $p$-values to perform the Benjamini--Hochberg correction to many such independent tests in order to control the false discovery rate.
+Having defined a $p$-value corresponding to the extended minimax optimal test, one may use these $p$-values to perform the Benjamini--Hochberg correction to many such independent tests to control the false discovery rate.
+When generating QQ-plots or volcano plots, no calibrations need to be made to the $p$-values.
+A major distinction of our approach to large-scale mediation hypothesis testing from existing approaches is that we make no assumptions about the distribution of the parameters under the null hypothesis and do not attempt to estimate such a distribution.
+As such, our $p$-values need to be valid under all parameter values under the composite null simultaneously, and we cannot recalibrate to get an exactly uniform distribution.

 Since the extended minimax optimal test is conservative for non-unit fraction values of $\alpha$, the $p$-value will also be conservative.
-Thus, if one is interested in testing at a particular level of $\alpha$, one should reject based on the test defined by the rejection region $R_{\alpha}$ rather than comparing the $p$-value to $\alpha$, as these may not agree and the hypothesis test will be more powerful.
-Similarly, the actual false discovery rate will be more conservative when applying the Benjamini--Hochberg procedure.
-Sharpening the test for non-unit fraction $\alpha$ and hence for the corresponding $p$-value is an important topic for future research.
+Thus, if one wishes to employ the standard minimax optimal test at a particular level of $\alpha$, one would reject based on the test defined by the rejection region $R_{mm}(\alpha)$ rather than comparing the $p$-value to $\alpha$, as these may not agree and the hypothesis test will be more powerful.
+However, as we discuss in the following section, one might prefer to instead define a test based on this $p$-value.

-In principle, a $p$-value corresponding to the Bayes risk optimal test can be defined similarly.
-However, this definition requires the test to be defined on a continuum of $\alpha$, or at least a fine discretization of the unit interval.
-Given the computationally-intensive nature of solving for the rejection region of the Bayes risk optimal test, this may be overly burdensome to implement in practice, especially if close approximations are needed for small $p$-values if correcting for multiple testing.